microsoft/fluentui-react-native/packages/experimental/Divider/SPEC.md

    * For minHeight, there are different default values:
    * @default 0 for horizontal dividers
    * @default 20 for vertical dividers without children
-   * @default 84 for vertical divicers with children */
+   * @default 84 for vertical dividers with children */
   minHeight?: string | number;
   maxHeight?: string | number;